andrewscoolblogs/andrewscoolblogs.github.io/blogs/understanding-and-reducing-anxiety.md

 An increase in anxiety tends to lead to an increase in procrastination.
 If you can avoid procrastination, that will typically help decrease anxiety.
 If you already had a routine prior to anxiety developing, you want to try to stick with that routine.
 If you did not have a routine prior to anxiety developing, you want to try to get into a routine.

 #### Are these physical symptoms just anxiety related or is something actually wrong with me?
 We listed out some potential physical symptoms that anxiety may cause above.
 However, just because you have those symptoms, doesn't mean that those symptoms came from anxiety.
 A symptom may have multiple causes.
-If you had high levels of anxiety around the time of these physical symptoms arising, that increases the chance that these symptoms being caused by anxiety but doesn't **guarantee** that these symptoms were caused by anxiety.
-You could just have had something bad happen to you plus anxiety at around the same time.
+If you had high levels of anxiety around the time of these physical symptoms arising, that **increases** the chance that these symptoms were caused by anxiety but doesn't **guarantee** that these symptoms were caused by anxiety.
+You could have just had something bad happen to you while having anxiety at around the same time.

-So, it is always good to check with a medical professional to just confirm that these symptoms are anxiety related and there isn't actually anything wrong with you.
+So, it is always good to check with a medical professional to just confirm that these symptoms are anxiety related and there isn't actually anything wrong with you physically.
 If a doctor does tests on you and says that there is nothing wrong with you physically, then you need to just accept their word on it and trust that it is anxiety related.

 #### Doctor vs Therapist
 When it comes to anxiety, doctors seem to be the best at helping with the physical symptoms associated with anxiety.
 They can check to see if there is anything wrong with you physically or if it is just anxiety.
 They can also prescribe medications that can help with the physical symptoms you are experiencing from anxiety.
 They can also prescribe SSRIs for reducing anxiety.
 The downside of the SSRIs is they generally come with a few side effects.

 While the doctor has the medical background, the therapist has the mental background.
 They understand the mental side of things very well.
 So, if you want to reduce anxiety naturally, the therapist can help you do that.
 The therapist can help give you short term and long-term strategies for reducing anxiety.
 They may be similar to the strategies you read in this blog post.

 It is always good to aim to reduce anxiety through therapy.
 This may include seeing a therapist or may just be as simple as reading about cognitive behavioral therapy (which is where most information from this blog post came from).
 The reason why it is always good to aim to reduce anxiety this way is because it is side-effect free.
 If you want to use an SSRI in addition to this, then that is up to you and your doctor.
 But I see no reason to use an SSRI without using therapy.
-Either use therapy only or use therapy + SSRI.
-Don't use SSRI only.
-At least with therapy + SSRI you can be on a lower dosage of the SSRI than what you would have been on with SSRI only.
+Either use therapy only or use therapy in addition to an SSRI.
+Don't use an SSRI only.
+At least with therapy and an SSRI you can potentially be on a lower dosage/frequency of the SSRI than what you would have been on with only being on the SSRI.

 ### Sources
 1. Burns, David.
 When Panic Attacks.
 Harmony Books, 2007.